zachariahmilby/planet-viewer/README.md

 provided as Astropy `Time` objects.

 ## Ephemeris Calculations
-The fundamental object in `planetviewer` is `Planet`.
+The fundamental object in `planetviewer` is `SolarSystemBody`.
 You can choose from any Solar System planet, dwarf planet or satellite known to the SPICE system.
-To create a planet object, simply provide its name:
+To create a `SolarSystemBody` object, simply provide its name:

 ```
 from planetviewer import Planet
-planet = Planet('Jupiter')
+planet = SolarSystemBody('Jupiter')
 ```

 This object has a variety of built-in methods which allow you to calculate